Szwendacz99/Arch-install-encrypted-btrfs/README.md

 >>::1 localhost
 >>127.0.1.1 myhostname.localdomain myhostname

-### Now create 4GiB swap file. nodatacow is already (or should be) on @swap subvolume but it is recommended to disable cow for file :
+### Now create 4GiB swap file. nodatacow is already on @swap but if you follow exactly then @swap is on same partition as other subvolumes and then nodatacow will not work for whole subvolume and then you need to disavle CoW manualy :
 >touch /swap/swapfile
 ### Check if C attribute is enabled with
 >lsattr /swap/swapfile'